unm-historiography/metahistory/essays/thematic/bibleVscience.md

 With all of that said, there is no way on earth that science, or the Bible, can prove their own theories without a shadow of doubt; this battle will continue until the end of time.
 Some have voiced their opinions that the Bible, and Christianity, may have bitten off more than they can chew by trying to validate the _Bible using scientific means_.
 As the evangelical writer and religion professor **Randall Balmer** points out, confronting the public with objective evidence, attempting to show proff, of the Bible as literal truth is a mistake.
 “Paradoxically, when the Religious Right asserts intelligent design is science, it implies that faith in God is… inadequate, that it needs the imprimatur of the scientific method.”
 (Krattenmaker) “I rather see that religious beliefs should seek justification on the solid rocks of faith and revelation, not on scientific knowledge, which by its very nature is never definitive or forever valid.
 (Ayala, pg 76)

-### WHY CAN'T WE ALL JUST GET ALONG
+### Can They Coexist?

 With everything that has transpired between Science and the Bible, it is fair that think that they have trust issues with each other; but moving forward, it seems best to put the past behind them.
 To get the most out of this relationship, it seems there to be a middle ground moving forward, and the first step involves each side understanding their roles.
 “Of course, in their search for the truth science and religion are exploring different dimensions of the human encounter with reality.
 Science is concerned with impersonal encounter.
 This is a realm in which experience can be manipulated and repeated as often as desired….
 The attempt to manipulate God and put God to the test is the sinful error of magic.
 It is in this rich and profound realm of personal and transpersonal experience that religion pursues its quest for truth.”
 (Polkinghorne, pg 158)

-There seems to be grey area where both science and the Bible can not only coexist but thrive.
-“It shows that faith enables a deeper experience of reality, beyond the materialism of the modern worldview to a view that owns and reckons with all of the knowledge with which we have been endowed by both science and religious faith.
-It is historical criticism that enables us to place the Bible and evolution (science) _together_, both functioning without compromise or apology in the development of a worldview that is far richer than one alone can enable.”
+There seems to be grey area where both science and the Bible can not only coexist but thrive. “ It is historical criticism that enables us to place the Bible and evolution (science) _together_, both functioning without compromise or apology in the development of a worldview that is far richer than one alone can enable.”
 (Smiles, pg 56)

+### Does Science Prove the Bible?

+Despite the thought of Science and the Bible sticking to their own corners and keeping intersection to a minimum there has been some scientific discoveries that may be evidence of the Bible.
+The biggest one for the Bible is the **Cambrian Explosion**.
+This talks about the  discovery of fossils of complex organisms in the Cambrian period.
+What makes this discovery interesting is the lack of evidence of fossils in the period before it showing any signs of evolution.
+Basically these complex organismed appeared at the same geological level all over the world.
+How can this be explained?
+The church points to the global flood described in the Bible (Genesis chapters 6-9).

+### Conclusion

 ### _BIBLIOGRAPHY_